syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the source code of binding the SfDataGrid properties sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfGrid_Sample788022149)

-## Binding SfDataGrid column from ViewModel
+## Binding columns collection from ViewModel in Xamarin.Forms.Datagrid

-you can bind any `Columns` type collection property to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property.
-Which gets or sets the `Columns` of the SfDataGrid.
+Bind any `Columns` type collection to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property to load the necessary columns in the datagrid using the below code snippet.

-Refer the below code snippet to bind `SfDataGrid.Columns` property from the viewmodel.

 {% tab %}